Here Be Dragons Episode 6

 By DW Brownlaw

-The tunnel’s total darkness oppressed Prentyze.
-The utter blackness made everything uncertain and, along with the frigid air, sapped his spirit.
-A mere pinprick of bright, white daylight, so far above and behind them, hinted at the distant entrance.
-The dragon-lance beams reflected off the rippled, glassy surface of the straight tunnel, supplied the sole illumination.
+The dragon-lance beams, reflecting off the uneven, glassy surface of the straight tunnel, supplied the sole illumination.
 The darkness yielded to this probing and slicing but healed as the beams moved on, entirely unaffected and mocking of their technology.

 And she was actually talking to him.